Gloria M. Gutman: Career

 Gutman joined the faculty at Simon Fraser University (SFU) in 1980, where she established the Gerontology Research Centre and the Department of Gerontology.
 From 2001 until 2005, Gutman served as the 17th President of the International Association of Gerontology.
 In recognition for her extensive work in the field, she was awarded the Order of British Columbia in 2007.
 For her far-reaching efforts toward and support of elder abuse research and prevention, she was awarded the Rosalie Wolf Memorial Award from the International Network for the Prevention of Elder Abuse in 2005.
 She was also awarded the honorary degree of Doctor of Laws by the University of Western Ontario in 2010.
 From 2012 until 2018, Gutman received a Social Science and Humanities Research Council (SSHRC) grant to conduct a study evaluating knowledge mobilization for older adults.

 In December 2016, Gutman was named a Member of the Order of Canada.

+In 2011, Gutman organised the first international conference on ageing and climate change as part of the John K. Friesen Conference series.
+Collaboration with Gary Haq led to Gutman and Haq coining the term 'Climate Gerontology' in 2014 and establishing the new interdisciplinary emergent field.